 Get creative at the library!
-FVRL offers crafting and maker programs at its branches as well as tools you can use at the library for your own personal projects.
+FVRL offers crafting and maker programs as well as tools you can use at the library for your own personal projects.

-FVRL has 3D printers available for public use in staffed library programs.
-Community members can also get certified to use the 3D printer outside of regularly scheduled events.
+Community members can be certified to use the 3D printer outside of regularly scheduled events.

-- Take the certification course.
-At home or in a library, watch FVRL's online certification training, which provides an overview of our 3D printing guidelines, an introduction to our printers and software, and the basic skills needed to complete certification.
+- Complete training.
+At home or in a library, watch the library's on-demand training series.
+This training provides an overview of our 3D printing guidelines, an introduction to our printers and software, and the basic skills needed to complete certification.

 - Get certified.
-After completing the online training, make an appointment at the library to demonstrate your basic printing skills and knowledge of our guidelines.
+After completing the online training, make an appointment at a library with a 3D printer to demonstrate your basic printing skills and knowledge of our guidelines.
+(Use the general contact form and explain that you need to demonstrate your 3D printing knowledge.)
 Certified users should feel comfortable using 3D printing tools independently, with minimal staff help.

 - Minors (age 17 and younger) must certify with an adult.
 The adult certified in 3D Printing must be present during 3D printing sessions with the minor.